-The Church Commissioners and Bishop of Chester have approved the new Pastoral Scheme which is now progressing to be brought into law.
-Therefore, we are in the process of transitioning from our current team of four parish churches to the new Pastoral Scheme of one parish comprising two parish churches - St. Peter's in the town centre and St. Stephen's near the town centre, with two chapels of ease; Holy Trinity in Mossley and St. John's in Buglawton.
+The Church Commissioners and Bishop of Chester approved the new Pastoral Scheme which was brought into law on the 1st August 2019.
+We are now implementing the new Pastoral Scheme of one parish comprising two parish churches - St. Peter's in the town centre and St. Stephen's near the town centre, with two chapels of ease; Holy Trinity in Mossley and St. John's in Buglawton.